Axway/streams-open-docs/content/en/docs/relnotes/20210331_streams_relnotes.md

 ## Removed features
 <!-- Add features that are removed here -->
  To stay current and align our offerings with customer demand and best practices, Axway might discontinue support for some capabilities.

-No capabilities have been removed in this version.
+Following capabilities related to Streams Rest APIs are no longer supported:

+* Old Rest API Paths, refer to [New Rest API Paths](/docs/relnotes/20210331_streams_relnotes/#new-rest-api-paths).
+* Pagination related information provided as `Link` Header is no longer provided, refer to [Pagination](/docs/relnotes/20210331_streams_relnotes/#pagination).

 ## Fixed issues